let-def/cuite/doc/CAMLregion.md

 If the OCaml garbage collector triggers at the wrong time, (1) a value can get moved, (2) a piece of OCaml memory that is locally referenced but not registered as a root can get collected.
 If (1) happens in the middle of a _sequence point_ (TODO: reference the definition of C sequence point?) where the same value has been read, this results in an undefined behavior of the C language.
 In practice, the lifetime of the value gets disconnected from the lifetime of the variable that holds it.
 This behavior completely contradicts the intuition of the C developer who is not used to distinguishing a variable from its contents.

-Fortunately (1) can be adressed by a slight, almost mechanical, change to the C API of the garbage collector.
+Fortunately (1) can be addressed by a slight, almost mechanical, change to the C API of the garbage collector.
 By preventing allocating functions from having `value` return type (ideally by preferring them to be `void` functions), this class of error can be ruled-out.

 And while the programmer could be blamed for not following the rules in (2), we propose an alternative root management strategy that is more in line with usual C practices and should prevent that kind of mistake.